Desk with Laptop, Calculator, Files and small model of house with epc colours

 Introduction

-'Water Heating' here refers to the heating of 'Domestic Hot Water' (DHW) which we use for filling the bath, for use in mixer showers, and which supplies the hot taps in kitchen sinks & bathroom basins etc.
+'Water Heating' means the heating of 'Domestic Hot Water' (DHW) which we use for filling the bath, for use in mixer showers, and supplies hot taps in kitchen sinks & bathroom basins etc.

-This contrasts to 'Space Heating' which is heating of the air in the rooms within the property, although often one central heating system is the source of heat for both.
+This contrasts to 'Space Heating' which is heating of the air in the rooms in the property, although one central heating system is often the source of heat for both.

-When an energy assessor looks around an existing property to carry out an EPC assessment, they will look to see how the domestic hot water is heated.
+When an energy assessor looks around an existing property to carry out an EPC assessment, they record how the domestic hot water is heated.

-Currently, under RDSAP 9.94, the final EPC rating is a cost based rating.
+Currently, under RDSAP, the final EPC rating is a cost based metric.
 The cost of the energy required in heating the domestic hot water over a year is calculated and this is combined with space heating costs and lighting costs for calculation of the final EPC rating.

 The fuel costs used in the calculation behind the scenes are available to view in a document on the Building Research Establishment (BRE) website: